mlcommons/medperf/docs/mlcubes/mlcube_models.md

 #### Configure your MLCube

 The `mlcube.yaml` file contains metadata and configuration of your mlcube.
 This file was already populated with the configuration you provided during the step of creating the template.
-There is no need to edit anything in this file except if you are specifying extra parameters to the `infer` command (e.g. model weights as described in the previous section).
+There is no need to edit anything in this file except if you are specifying extra parameters to the `infer` command (e.g., model weights as described in the previous section).

 You will be modifying the `tasks` section of the `mlcube.yaml` file in order to account for extra additional inputs: